 Violet Evergarden is a skilled warrior, but upon the end of a devastating war, she suffers a grave injury that requires the amputation of her arms, now replaced with advanced prostheses.
 With hazy memory, she is enlisted as an Auto Memory Doll, a ghostwriter who helps convey messages for others.
 As she acclimates to her new life and writes for others, faint memories of her commanding officer emerge, and the last words that were said to her.
 When the fires of war have finally subsided, a former soldier will find meaning to the words “I love you.”
 Violet Evergarden began as a light novel series written by Kana Akatsuki and illustrated by Akiko Takase, before being picked up by Netflix and animated by the legendary studio Kyoto Animation.
 The visual fidelity of Violet Evergarden is regarded as beautiful and breathtaking, receiving numerous awards and praise.
 The English cast of Violet Evergarden includes incredible talent from Erika Harlacher as Violet and Cherami Leigh as Iris.

-If one could ever imagine Zootopia becoming an R-rated bloody murder mystery, it would likely be called Beastars.
+If one could ever imagine Zootopia becoming an R-rated bloody murder mystery, it would likely be Beastars.
 In a world of anthropomorphic creatures, carnivores and herbivores of all species coexist and work together.
 That line of coexistence is shattered when a student is devoured by an unnamed and unknown carnivore.
 In the midst of the growing unease at the school, Legoshi, a timid and shy carnivorous wolf, has a dramatic encounter with a small rabbit who attends the school, Haru, an encounter that may affect the fate of Legoshi and the school.
 Beastars originally began as a manga, written by Paru Itagaki and Akita Shoten, released in 2016.
 The manga went on to win a multitude of awards, including the coveted Manga Taisho Award.
-With 18 volumes, the manga is still ongoing.
+With 18 volumes published so far, the manga remains ongoing.
 The manga went on to be licensed by Viz Media and released in the United States in 2019.
 The anime launched on Netflix on March 13, 2020, and features stunning animation by Studio Orange and a stellar English voice cast, which includes Jonah Scott as Legoshi and Lara Jill Miller as Haru.